cloudydeno/jmespath/README.md

 A jmespath-ts fork, repackaged and ported to Deno.
 The `src/` directory is published to deno.land.
 The `test/` directory contains the upstream unit tests.
-All other files and directories are unused leftovers from upstream.

 This library should be useful for JSON-heavy APIs such as AWS.